 Tokyo is a city often characterised by sci-fi, futuristic architecture and anything at the cutting edge of technological innovation.
 But the city is also deeply connected to its past.
 Delve into Tokyo’s creative history with Culture Trip’s guide to traditional Japanese practices.

-Home to the private collection of Japanese businessman and philanthropist Kaichiro Nezu, the Nezu Museum is one of the city’ most comprehensive collections of Japanese and east Asian art.
-Here you’ll find a huge selection of art on display, including calligraphy, painting, ceramics, and textiles.
-The museum was once Nezu’s house, but after his passing his son made it into a public museum in order to preserve and share the impressive collection found here.
-Inside the museum, you’ll also find a small, lush Japanese-style garden complete with tranquil ponds and small Buddha statues.
+Home to the Japanese businessman and philanthropist Nezu Kaichirō , the Nezu Museum houses one of Tokyo’s most comprehensive collections of Japanese and East Asian art, including calligraphy, painting, ceramics, and textiles.
+After Nezu’s passing, his son turned his late father’s home into a public museum in order to preserve and share the impressive collection.
+Walk inside and you will also find a small, lush Japanese-style garden complete with tranquil ponds and small Buddha statues.

 National Noh Theatre